WELCOME TO THE MINOR LEAGUE PAGE AT EAST LINCOLN OPTIMIST

 Dropped third strike: Will not be in effect, regardless of the number of outs.

 Intentional Walks- In the event of an Intentional Walk, the coaching staff may indicate to the umpire without a pitch being thrown (follows the MLB rule).
-However 5 pitches shall be added to the pitch count for an intentional walk.
+However 5 pitches shall be added to the pitch count for an intentional walk (to avoid intentionally walking a batter to get further down the line up without incurring additional pitches to the pitch count).

 Infield Fly Rule: Does apply Definition of Rule - Since the purpose is to prevent double plays, the rule applies only when there are fewer than two outs, and there is a force play at third base (i.e., there are runners at first and second base, or the bases are loaded).
 In these situations, if a fly ball is in fair play, and in the umpire's judgment it is catchable by an infielder with ordinary effort, the umpire shall call "infield fly", and the batter will be out regardless of whether the ball is actually caught in flight.
 Umpires typically call out “Infield Fly the batter is out” or raise one arm straight up to signal to everyone that the rule is in effect.

 Bunting: Bunting is allowed and encouraged; however, once a batter gets into a bunting position/stance, he/she can either bunt, attempt to bunt, or pull back or take the pitch.
-A batter can NOT pull back out of the bunting stance, lean back and swing away; should this occur, the batter is automatically out.
+A batter can NOT pull back out of the bunting stance, lean back and swing away; should this occur, the batter is automatically out (no slashing).

 Scorebook: The Home Team scorebook is the official record (must retain and turn all scorebooks in at the end of the season).
 The Head Coach of the Home Team shall report via email the final score of the game to the Minor League President within 48 hours.